 What should I avoid while taking BRIVIACT?

-Do not drive or operate heavy machinery until you know how BRIVIACT affects you.
+Do not drive or operate machinery until you know how BRIVIACT affects you.
 BRIVIACT may cause drowsiness, tiredness, dizziness, and problems with your balance and coordination.

 What are the possible side effects of BRIVIACT?